adiraz1/Lyve-Cloud-solutions-samples/s3-replication-to-lyvecloud/README.md

 	- S3

 ## Known Limitations
-This repository provides a sample code to show how to automate, replicate S3 objects from AWS to Lyve Cloud using S3 event notification and Lambda, but it’s not a complete solution. \
+This integration solution is a sample code to show how to automate, the replication of S3 objects from AWS to Lyve Cloud using S3 event notification and Lambda, but it’s not a complete solution. \
 There are limitations and functionality gaps to handle before this sample code can be used in a production environment:
 - Due to Lambda storage limitation objects bigger than 10GB will not be replicated and skipped.
-- The sample code only replicates newly created objects from S3 to Lyve Cloud as soon as they are created.
+- The sample code only replicates newly created objects from AWS S3 to Lyve Cloud as soon as they are created.
 Please note, existing objects are not replicated to Lyve Cloud.
 - Error capturing and reporting is limited, some failures may not be reported.

 **Note:** Full access permissions are provided for this sample code.
 However, for using this solution in a production environment the principle of the least privilege model should be applied.
 The least privileges required to run this solution are: